Sylphur/RS-MusicApp-server/README.md

  - dont worry about CORS - app will automatically send preflight responces with copy of yours preflight headers

  How not to use:
-  - avoid using it with *http://* because app can set and read cookies - it will be blocked by any browser permissons.
+  - avoid using it with *http://* because app can set and read cookies - it will be blocked by any browser by permissons.
 Use localhost or *https://*  deploy